colliganmatthew/MicroIO-IoT-Temp-and-humidity-monitor/README.md

 // Do slow work (printf, I2C, formatting) here, outside the lock
 ```

-`StateLock` is RAII — the mutex is released automatically when the scope
+`StateLock` is RAII, the mutex is released automatically when the scope
 exits, even on early returns.
-Never hold the lock while doing slow work.

 ---